 - Climate change and EU investment law and arbitration

 - The impact of the Treaty of Lisbon on EU investment law, 10 years on

 All submissions should be between 5,000 and 12,000 words, inclusive of footnotes.
 Co-authored submissions are permissible.

 All submissions should be in English and must be in conformity with the Review’s house style, which is available here: EILAR Style Guide update Feb 2021

-Examples of previously published submissions in the Review can be found below.
+Examples of previously published articles in the Review can be found below.

-The winning submission and the two runner-up submissions will be published in the Review.
+The winning submission and the runner-up submission will be published in the Review.

 In addition, the following prizes will be awarded: